Not The Course To Play Solo As Evening Approaches!

 Pros: I decided to play Linwood Park DGC at the last minute when I had a little extra time.
 The park is fairly large and seems to be the epicenter for the less traditional sports such as lacrosse and cricket.
 I wish I could have spent some time observing these games.

-The disc golf course seems to be in a area that is mostly disc gold exclusive.
-As you enter the park, there is a sign pointing to all the areas and, sure as heck, there is disc golf listed.
+The disc golf course seems to be in a area that is mostly disc golf exclusive.
+As you enter the park, there is a sign pointing to all the park's rec areas and, sure as heck, there is disc golf listed.
 We're becoming mainstream, I reckon.
 There is a pavilion at the start as well as a practice basket.
-A 1st tee sign points the way into the woods and to the 1st teepad.
+A 1st tee sign points the way into the woods and to the 1st tee pad.
 There are three tee pads for each hole (some carpeted, some not) along with three basket positions.
 The baskets are Discatchers.
 There are quite a few next tee signs.
-Navigating the course was easier than navigating many holes, for me.
+For me, navigating the course was easier than navigating many individual holes.

-The course plays at any intermediate level from the longs.
-From the middle, I would intermediate to recreation level.
-My problem here, was the very thick rough eats discs and makes this course really difficult to play alone.
+The course plays at an intermediate level from the longs.
+From the middle, I would think it's intermediate to recreation level.
+My problem here, was the very thick rough that eats discs and makes this course really difficult to play alone.
 I spent most of my time searching for errant throws, some of which were just barely off the fairway.
 I'm not really a fan of 500-600' holes with narrow fairways and thick rough.
 But I see where some players enjoy this challenge.
-I do really like the fact here that three seperate tees can give you three such different looks at the basket.
+I do really like the fact that there are three separate tees that can give you three such different looks at the basket.
 This is truly a course where, by playing the different tees, you get three vastly different rounds.
-Other than the everpresent rough, it would be like playing three different courses.
+Other than the omnipresent rough, it would be like playing three different courses.
 Number 9 is a great example of this.
 From the long is 219' over a gully with foreboding rough to throw over and needing a little anhyser action towards the end.
 From the middle, it's a straight forward Ace run.